fastai/fastprogress/docs/index.md

 A fast and simple progress bar for Jupyter Notebook and console.
 Created by Sylvain Gugger for fast.ai.

-Copyright 2017 onwards, fast.ai.
-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-A copy of the License is provided in the LICENSE file in this repository.

 <img src="https://github.com/fastai/fastprogress/raw/master/images/cifar_train.gif" width="600">

 ## Install